 A leader leads, and everyone else acts in accordance with their manager.
 If a manager decides to slack off on their work then it’s likely that one of two things are bound to occur.

 It’s quite possible that a manager’s team will slack off.
 If their manager doesn’t do their work then why should they?

 Another destined route is that employees will feel the need to pick up the slack on behalf of their manager.

-Neither of these two options results in optimal results where the outcome is a loss in motivation.
+Neither of these two options results in optimal results and the outcome is a loss in motivation.